pdfcpu

 This command checks whether signed byte ranges still match their signatures and reports available signer, certificate, timestamp, revocation, DSS, and PAdES evidence.

-Trust-related output is based on pdfcpu’s configured local certificate store and available revocation information.
+Certificate-path and revocation output is based on pdfcpu’s configured local certificate store and available revocation information.
 It is useful for inspection and automation, but it is not a legal-validity, eIDAS, enterprise policy, or full long-term validation statement.

 pdfcpu signatures validate inFile [flags]